 Travelling with your best four-legged friend should be fun!
-Especially if you’re going on holiday together unfortunately, some dogs show signs of discomfort, anxiety and nausea when they travel in the car.
+Especially if you’re going on holiday together unfortunately, some dogs show signs of discomfort, anxiety and nausea when they travel in vehicles, sometimes this even results in dogs being sick in the car.

-Travel sickness can be quite common in puppies and most of them will grow out of it, however there are things you can do to help them travel better.
+Car sickness in dogs can be quite common in puppies and most of them will grow out of it, however there are things you can do to help them travel better.